-Rugby World Subscription Deal - Deal of the day - Rugby World
+Rugby World Subscription Deal - Less than half price - Rugby World

-We have an extra special Rugby World subscription deal for you for one day only.
+To mark the one year countdown to the 2019 Rugby World Cup, we have an extra special Rugby World subscription deal for you for one day only.

-Not only do you get your Rugby World subscription at half price – that’s just £15.55 – you also get a £5 M&S gift card.
+Subscribe today and get your Rugby World subscription at less than half price – that’s just £15.49

 This Rugby World subscription deal ends midnight tonight!